byakter/web_project_4/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
 In this website you can change the profile name and job, Add & delete photos and press "like" (heart button).
+The forms are validated and will show the user an erroe message if the input is invalid.
+The submit button will be inactove as long as the input is invalid.

 link to this website : https://byakter.github.io/web_project_4/